 Low to middle-income countries are likely to face more problems

 Although WHO has strongly recommended the reduction of medically important antimicrobials in all food-producing animals, the situation is likely to become more critical in low to middle-income countries, where the use of antibiotics is increasing due to the growth of the production of animal products, with an estimated 67% rise by the year 2030.

-A 2019 study found hotspots of antimicrobial resistance in several areas in the Global South. such as the Red River delta in Vietnam and northeastern India, and emerging in central India and southern China, south of Brazil, Uruguay, Chile and areas surrounding Mexico City."
+A 2019 study found hotspots of antimicrobial resistance in several areas in the Global South, such as the Red River delta in Vietnam and in northeast India.
+And it is also emerging in central India and southern China, south of Brazil, Uruguay, Chile, and areas surrounding Mexico City.

-"Policy change is required to tackle this public health threat, and this is why we are urging the government to ban the irresponsible usage of antibiotics in the livestock industry", says Fernanda.
+"Policy change is required to tackle this public health threat, and this is why we are urging governments to ban the irresponsible usage of antibiotics in the livestock industry", says Fernanda.

 Sinergia Animal proposes yet another solution for the issue: they help people switch for a vegan diet for free in countries where they operate.

 You can help change this reality in countries of the Global South by donating.